Royal Denbigh Rifles: French Revolutionary and Napoleonic Wars

 The Treaty of Amiens brought an end to hostilities and the Denbighshire Militia were marched back to Wrexham in December 1801 for disembodiment.
 However, the peace proved short-lived, and the militia had already been called out again when Britain declared war in May 1803.
-There had been some consolidation of Militia legislation, and the Lord Lieutenant of Denbighshire (and Colonel of the Denbighshire Militia) Sir Watkin Williams-Wynn, 5th Baronet, proposed that the small Denbighshire and Merionethshire contingents should be combined to support a full-size regiment: the proposal was rejected at this time.
+There had been some consolidation of Militia legislation, and the Lord Lieutenant of Denbighshire (and Colonel of the Denbighshire Militia) Sir Watkin Williams-Wynn, proposed that the small Denbighshire and Merionethshire contingents should be combined to support a full-size regiment: the proposal was rejected at this time.
 Under the command of Lt-Col R. Williams-Wynn the Denbighshires marched to its war station at Woolwich, where it remained until June 1805, training on Plumstead Common.
 The Supplementary Militia ballot was again enforced in Denbighshire and the reinforcements sent to join the regiment.
 Militiamen who volunteered for the regulars also had to be replaced by means of the ballot.
 In April 1804 the regiment was one of 12 Welsh militia regiments awarded the prefix 'Royal'.

-In the summer of 1805 the regiment was again in garrison at Dover, this time stationed in the Castle with the Hertfordshire Militia.
-The following summer it was at the newly built Fort Pitt at Chatham, Kent, then between August 1806 and July 1808 it moved around Kent, with a spell back at Fort Pitt between March and May 1807.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment was again in garrison at Dover, this time stationed in the Castle with the Hertfordshire Militia.
+By 1 September the regiment, with 348 men in 5 companies, under Lt-Col John Lloyd Salusbury, was stationed with the Fifeshire Militia at Chatham Camp in Kent, forming part of Maj-Gen the Hon Edward Finch's Brigade of Guards.
+The following summer it was at the newly built Fort Pitt at Chatham, then between August 1806 and July 1808 it moved around Kent, with a spell back at Fort Pitt between March and May 1807.
 It returned to Fort Pitt again in July 1808 and remained there until 1811.
 In 1809 the regiment was converted to Light Infantry: apart from the title, the changes to dress and weaponry were minor, the drums being replaced by bugles and the sergeants' halberds by fusils (light muskets).